Neo-Assyrian Empire: Sargon II and Sennacherib

-Though Sargon tried early on to dislodge Marduk-apla-iddina, attacking Aramean tribes who supported Marduk-apla-iddina and marching out to fight the Elamites, his efforts were initially unsuccessful and in 720 BC the Elamites defeated Sargon's forces at Der.
+Though Sargon tried early on to dislodge Marduk-apla-iddina, attacking Aramean tribes who supported Marduk-apla-iddina and marching out to fight the Elamites, his efforts were initially unsuccessful, and in 720 BC the Elamites defeated Sargon's forces at Der.
 Sargon's early reign was more successful in the west.
 There, another movement, led by Yau-bi'di of Hamath and supported by Simirra, Damascus, Samaria and Arpad, also sought to regain independence and threatened to destroy the sophisticated provincial system imposed on the region under Tiglath-Pileser.
 While Sargon was campaigning in the east in 720 BC, his generals defeated Yau-bi'di and the others.
 Sargon continued to focus on both east and west, successfully warring against Šinuḫtu in Anatolia and Mannaya in western Iran.

-In 717 BC, Sargon retook the city of Carchemish and secured the city's substantial silver treasury.
-Perhaps it was the acquisition of these funds which inspired Sargon to in the same year begin the construction of another new capital of the empire, named Dur-Sharrukin ("Fort Sargon") after himself.
-Unlike Ashurnasirpal's project at Nimrud more than a century earlier, Sargon was not simply expanding an already existing city, but building a new one from scratch.
+In 717 BC Sargon retook Carchemish and secured the city's substantial silver treasury.
+Perhaps it was the acquisition of these funds which inspired Sargon to begin the construction of a new capital of the empire from scratch, named Dur-Sharrukin ("Fort Sargon") after himself.
 Perhaps the motivating factor was that Sargon did not feel safe at Nimrud after the early conspiracies against him.
 As construction work progressed, Sargon continued to go on military campaigns, which ensured that Assyria's geopolitical dominance and influence expanded significantly in his reign.
-Just between 716 and 713, Sargon fought against Urartu, the Medes, Arab tribes, and Ionian pirates in the eastern Mediterranean.
-A significant victory was the 714 BC campaign against Urartu, in which the Urartian king Rusa I was defeated and much of the Urartian heartland was plundered.
+Between 716 and 713 BC, Sargon fought against Urartu, the Medes, Arab tribes, and Ionian pirates in the eastern Mediterranean.
+A significant victory was the 714 BC campaign against Urartu, in which Rusa I was defeated and much of the Urartian heartland was plundered.

-In 709 BC, Sargon won against seven kings in the land of Ia', in the district of Iadnana or Atnana.
+In 709 BC Sargon won against seven kings in the land of Ia', in the district of Iadnana or Atnana.
 The land of Ia' is assumed to be the Assyrian name for Cyprus, and some scholars suggest that the latter may mean 'the islands of the Danaans', or Greece.
 There are other inscriptions referring to the land of Ia' in Sargon's palace at Khorsabad.
 Cyprus was thus absorbed into the Assyrian Empire, with the victory commemorated with a stele found near present-day Larnaca.